jar0s/reactNative-babel-wla/README.md

 - Usage of the Whitelabelling mechanism: [docs/usage.md](docs/usage.md)
 - Intricacies and mechanics of the Whitelabelling mechanism: [docs/mechanics.md](docs/mechanics.md)
 - Known issues: [docs/known_issues.md](docs/known_issues.md)

+# Funding

+If you like my work and thinking about using it in a commercial project, please consider [buying me a coffee](https://www.buymeacoffee.com/jar0s).
+Thank you.